 Another drawback to large PST files is performance.
 The more data that is accumulated in the file, the slower the performance will be when accessing and finding items in the file.
 Hence, keeping your PST file size in check will help you maintain acceptable performance.

 Do not encrypt or compress your PST file: Even though encryption and compression manage the PST file size and improve security it results in performance degradation.
 And in some circumstances, it might even corrupt your PST file.

 Do not import just connect: When you have an extra PST file and want to store it in your main PST file, don’t use the Import function.
-Instead simply copy or move the items from one folder to the other.
-In your account settings you can assign to which pst-file you want your new emails to be delivered to.
+Instead, simply copy or move the items from one folder to the other.
+In your account settings, you can assign to which pst-file you want your new emails to be delivered to.

 Do not ActiveSync and Calendars: As a best practice do not use ActiveSync mobile devices, such as IOS (iPad, iPhone, iPod) & Android to modify your calendar.
 Modifying calendar entries with your ActiveSync mobile device may cause inconsistencies on your calendar.

 Above explained are just a few of the do’s and don’t’s for using Outlook PST file.
 Next time whenever you are using the Outlook, keep these points in mind and avoid the situations of PST file corruption.
 However, sometimes your Outlook might crash and causing Outlook PST file corruption.
-In such cases, if you do not have proper backup then you will lose all your vital emails and contacts.
+In such cases, if you do not have a proper backup then you will lose all your vital emails and contacts.
 Nevertheless, there is no need to worry, as you can effortlessly repair your Outlook PST file using a tool called Remo Repair Outlook PST tool.
 Thus, it is always better to be away from such situations and be cautious.